nguyenn8/TheCampaignCompendium/README.md

 - npm start

 Once you see line in terminal:
-- Server is listening on port 3000
+- Server is listening on port 5040

-Open in browser type in URL:
+Open in browser and type in URL:
-- localhost:3000
+- localhost:5040